DallanQ/castles_of_burgundy/QA.md

 > I just played CoB for the first time the other night and a situation came up where I had filled all my knowledge tile spaces on my tableau but needed one more space.
 I had been focusing on shipping goods and the 1VP/sold good knowledge tile came up late game - which would have incidentally won me the game.
 Could I have discarded a knowledge tile from my tableau to accommodate buying and placing another?

-Page 8 of the rulesbook says, "Tiles added to an estate remain there until the end of the game."
+Page 8 of the rulebook says, "Tiles added to an estate remain there until the end of the game."

 [black-tile-setup-for-two-players](https://boardgamegeek.com/thread/2629713/black-tile-setup-for-two-players)